rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Service-Core.md

 ServiceManager.GetService<MyService>();
 ```

-Specify the service class in the `GetService()` method.
+Specify the service class in the `GetService` method.

-If the service is not registered, an `InvalidOperationException` is thrown.
+If the service is not registered, an <xref:System.InvalidOperationException> is thrown.
-You can check if a service was registered by checking the Boolean return value of `ServiceManager.ServiceExists<MyService>()`.
+You can check if a service was registered by checking the bool return value of `ServiceManager.ServiceExists<MyService>()`.

 ## Removing Services